Where are you located?

 How do deposits work?
 Will I be able to get my deposit back?

 The deposit is non-refundable.
-The deposit simply guarantees that my time leading up to the appointment is not a complete loss should someone not show for a scheduled appointment or plan accordingly.
+The deposit simply guarantees that my time leading up to the appointment is not a loss should a client not show for a scheduled appointment or plan accordingly.

 I start working on concepts once an appointment is booked.
-After deciding on an approach, I start research, preliminary design, digital concepts and layouts, all leading up to the appointment.
+I research, create preliminary design(s), digital concepts and layouts; all leading up to the appointment.
 There is a lot of behind the scene time and effort that every tattooer puts into their work and I pride myself on the hours I put into a piece no matter the size.
-I usually say that by the time we meet for our appointment the work leading up to that point is 2-3x the actual tattoo time.
+I generally say the prep work leading up to that point is 2-3x the actual tattoo time.
 Ex. a single sitting 6hr tattoo usually takes 6-12 hours of emails, conceptualizing, research, and draw time leading up to the appointment.

 That being said, I am fairly lenient and understand that things happen.
 Given enough notice, I do not mind re-scheduling a current appointment should something occur.
 I require at LEAST a 48-hour notice, if not more, for a successful reschedule.
 Otherwise I will need a new deposit to secure a new appointment with the current deposit forfeited.

 Simply put, this is how I make a living for myself.
-My time is valuable and tightly allocated, but I do understand things happen and each situation will be handled at my discretion.
+My time is valuable and tightly allocated.
+I do understand things happen and each situation will be handled at my discretion.

 I really like your portfolio and I am interested in a tattoo by you.
 Do you have ideas that you would like to tattoo specifically?